 Because of the importance of Volleyball Canada championship events, all Canadian referees must be prepared to fulfil their duties in the best physical and psychological condition.
 This includes studying thoroughly and regularly up-to-date editions of the Volleyball Canada Rulebook, the Referee Guidelines and other documents posted on the Volleyball Canada web site, such as the Frequently Asked Questions (FAQ), the Line Judge and Scorekeeping presentations.
-The FIVB web site also has a page that contains instructional videos for referees (http://www.fivb.org/EN/Refereeing-Rules/MultimediaReferees2015/-

-Google Chrome recommended).
 As a result, this will make our game livelier and avoid unnecessary interruptions.
-This will also unify as much as possible the criteria of good refereeing.
+This will also unify as much as possible the criteria of refereeing and give interpretation to some rules and their application in practice.
+It is very important that all referees understand the significance and importance of their performance for modern volleyball.

 It is untrue that refereeing consists only of conducting a volleyball match using the rules of the game as the basis for all decisions - refereeing cannot simply be the mechanical or automatic application of the rules.
-Great competence is required; such competence is acquired through personal experience by participation in volleyball events over a number of years with the referee realizing that he/she is not an outsider but an integral part of the game.
-Therefore, the referee cannot just watch for faults in teams' and players' techniques and behaviour and apply the corresponding sanction.
+Great competence is required.
+Such competence is acquired through individual, personal experience by participation in volleyball events over a number of years, with the referee realizing that he/she is not an outsider but an integral part of the game.
+Therefore, the referee cannot carry out his/her tasks by just looking for faults in teams' and players' techniques and behaviour and apply the corresponding sanction.
 On the contrary, he/she must be an expert and a friend, working for the game and with the players.
 Only if it is absolutely necessary, will he/she make a negative decision.

 The referee should never put himself/herself forward in the match but must remain in the background of the match, intervening only when necessary.
 Such behaviour is particularly necessary in today's volleyball.
-Modern volleyball and the goals of the FIVB require spectacular volleyball, producing an excellent show for the spectators.
+Modern volleyball and the goals of the FIVB/VC require spectacular volleyball, producing an excellent show for the spectators.
 Modern volleyball is a fast and exciting non-contact sport, demanding high levels of physical fitness, coordination and, especially, teamwork.
-Today's high level volleyball is not played just for the satisfaction of players in a small hall, with no spectators, but transmitted all over the world.
+Today's high-level volleyball is not played just for the satisfaction of players in a small hall, with no spectators, but transmitted all over the world.
 The spectators will not hear the referee's whistle each time it is blown but they will see an excellent athletic show with individual and team contests in each rally for the victory.

-The bad referee hampers this show by wanting to play a leading role in the match and this is against FIVB requirements.
+The good referee helps in this context, by remaining in the background.
+The bad referee hampers this show by wanting to play a leading role in the match and this is against FIVB/VC requirements.
 He/she must reward the players and teams for spectacular and exciting actions in the spirit of the rules.

 Moreover, it is essential that referees maintain an excellent relationship with the players, coaches, etc. and that his/her behaviour, both on and off the court, be exemplary.